SmartBear/readyapi4j/CONCEPTS.md

 of the execution is done via execution.getExecutionResult() - which returns an ExecutionResult object that provides details on execution time, individual teststep results, etc.

-In a unit-testing scenario the provided AssertionUtils class can be used to assert the outcome of an Excution:
+In a unit testing scenario the provided AssertionUtils class can be used to assert the outcome of an Execution:

 ```java
 .. create executor ..